logoPostPlanify

 Pros:

-• Analytics significantly deeper than Zoho Social with competitor tracking (Advanced plan)
+• Analytics deeper than Zoho Social, with competitor tracking on Advanced (Zoho has neither)

 • Ad analytics for Google, Facebook, and TikTok Ads (Zoho Social has no ad tracking)